cobrich/Go2StudyTelegramChatBot/DOCS.md

 #### 🐛 Problem:
 - **AttributeError**: `'Database' object has no attribute 'get_user_test_results'`
 - **AttributeError**: `'Database' object has no attribute 'update_admin_info'`
-- Bot crashed when users tried to view their progress or when admins tried to set their full name
+- Bot crashed when users tried to view their progress ("📊 My Progress")
+- Bot crashed when new admins tried to set their full name during first login

 #### ✅ Solution:
 1. **Added `get_user_test_results()` method**:
    - Returns list of user's test results with topic, percentage, and date
    - Ordered by timestamp (newest first)
    - Formats date from timestamp for display
+   - Used by "📊 My Progress" functionality

 2. **Added `update_admin_info()` method**:
    - Updates admin's full name in the admins table
    - Includes error handling and logging
    - Returns boolean success status
+   - Used during admin first-time setup

 #### 🔧 Technical implementation:
 **Database (`src/services/database.py`)**: